Commonly used terms in evaluation

 Measures of Teacher Practice (MOTP): One of the two components of a teacher’s rating.
 An evaluator’s assessment of a teacher’s strengths and challenges based primarily on classroom observation.
 Observation protocols are among those sources that are used to evaluate teachers and to improve a teacher’s skills.
 Student outcomes are the result of a set of factors including teaching practices.

 Performance-based asessments: Assessments that look at how well a student performs on a specific task.

 Progress monitoring assessments: Third-party assessments that allow teachers to assess academic performance.
 Examples include Degrees of Reading Power and Teachers College Reaching and Writing Project.

 Project-based learning assessments: Determined by evaluating the work a student does over time in conjunction with a specific project-based learning unit.
 These projects and/or units must allow a student to demonstrate standards-based academic growth.

 School-based MOSL committee: An eight-member committee at every school, including the UFT chapter leader and the principal.
-The UFT chapter leader selects four staff members and the principal selects the other four.
+The UFT chapter leader selects three staff members and the principal selects the other three.
 School committees select the MOSL for their school, which they present to the principal.
 If the principal does not accept the full slate of recommendations from the committee, then the schoolwide default measure is applied to all grade and subjects except those where the state requires a state exam.
 (See DEFAULT MEASURE.)

 Summative end-of-the-year conference: A face-to-face conversation between teacher and evaluator conducted between the last Friday in April and the last Friday in June.
 The purpose is to discuss the classroom observations and scored evaluations throughout the year.
 During this conference, you can answer any questions your supervisor has.